Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Proposed Scheme

 \subsection{Contextual Multi-Armed Bandit Formulation}

 In this section, we formulate the channel selection problem as a CMAB problem.
-Consider AP~$k$ an agent.
+Consider AP~$k$ as a leaning agent.
 AP~$k$ repeatedly observes a context, selects an arm, and observes a reward per $T_{\mathrm{slots}}$.
 Since AP~$k$ can know the channel set of neighboring APs as prior information, we let $\bm{c}^{(t)}_{\mathcal{N}_k}$ be the context vector of AP~$k$.
 The design of feature vectors using $\bm{c}^{(t)}_{\mathcal{N}_k}$ is described in detail in the following section.
-In this problem, as the action determines which channel the AP selects, let channel set $\mathcal{C}$ be the arm set.
+In this problem, as the AP selects the channel in each trial, the channel set $\mathcal{C}$ is the arm set.

 The objective of AP~$k$, as expressed in \eqref{eq:con_bandit_goal}, can be rewritten as follows:

 where $c_{k}^{(t)}$ denotes the channel selected by AP~$k$ at trial $t$.
 As mentioned in Section~\ref{subsec:cmab}, $c^{\star(t)}_{k}$ is not known in advance; therefore AP~$k$ needs to appropriately exploit and explore.
 Furthermore, in a real environment, the access probabilities of neighboring APs are assumed to fluctuate over time.
 Hence, AP~$k$ must learn the optimal channel as quickly as possible.
 From the two requirements mentioned above, we need to properly construct a feature vector.